johnnymetz/johnny-metz-blog/content/posts/multistep-database-changes.md

 draft: true
 ---

-In the fast-paced world of software development, minimizing downtime during deployments is crucial.
+Preventing downtime during deployments is crucial for maintaining service availability and ensuring a positive user experience.
 Blue-green deployments have emerged as a popular strategy to achieve this goal.
 However, they introduce challenges, especially when dealing with database changes.
 This article delves into what blue-green deployments are, why database changes can be tricky in this context, and how to navigate common change scenarios effectively in Django.

 ## Blue-Green Deployments

 A blue-green deployment is a release management strategy that utilizes two separate production environments called "blue" and "green".
 At any given time, only one environment is live, serving all production traffic.
-Changes are deployed to the "green" environment, and after thorough testing, traffic is switched over from the "blue" to the "green" environment.
-This approach minimizes downtime and provides a quick rollback option by reverting traffic to the "blue" environment if issues occur.
+Changes are deployed to green, and after thorough testing, traffic is switched over from the blue to green.
+This approach minimizes downtime and provides a quick rollback option by reverting traffic to blue if issues occur.

 ## Database Changes Can Break Blue-Green Deployments